MISC Estate & Abusive Tax Avoidance Transactions

 - Is often marketed in terms of how much you can reduce your tax liability.

 - The American Jobs Creation Act of 2004, which contains many provisions that will affect abusive tax avoidance transactions.

-- Notice 2009-59 which contains a list of 34 transactions which have been identified as listed transactions.
+- Notice 2009-59, which contains a list of 34 transactions that the IRS has identified as listed transactions.
 Listed transactions are abusive tax avoidance transactions.

-- Notice 2009-55 which contains a list of 4 transactions which have been identified as transactions of interest.
-A transaction of interest is a transaction that the IRS and Treasury Department believe has a potential for tax avoidance or evasion, but for which the IRS and Treasury Department lack enough information to determine whether the transaction should be identified specifically as a tax avoidance transaction.
+- Notice 2009-55, which contains a list of 4 transactions that the IRS has identified as transactions of interest.
+A transaction of interest is a transaction that the IRS and Treasury Department believe has a potential for tax avoidance or evasion, but about which the IRS and Treasury Department lack enough information to determine that the transaction is inherently a tax avoidance transaction.